 >>> Project website

 How do you digitally curate filmic records that bear witness to the darkest chapter in recent European history?
 The Holocaust has been a central reference point for European history and a 'negative founding myth' of European integration.
 Now that digital technologies and the internet have profoundly transformed our concepts of history and visual evidence the question of its representation becomes more pertinent.
-A consortium consisting of 13 Austrian, German, Israeli and French research institutions, museums, memorial sites and technology developers together with American partners will develop models and applications to respond to this challenge.
+Since 2019, a consortium consisting of 12 Austrian, German, Israeli and French research institutions, museums, memorial sites and technology developers together with American partners develop models and applications to respond to this challenge.

-"Visual History of the Holocaust: Rethinking Curation in the Digital Age" is coordinated by the Ludwig Boltzmann Institute for History and Society (Vienna), in close collaboration with the Austrian Film Museum (Vienna).
+"Visual History of the Holocaust: Rethinking Curation in the Digital Age" is coordinated by the Ludwig Boltzmann Institute for Digital History (Ludwig Boltzmann Gesellschaft) (Vienna), in close collaboration with the Austrian Film Museum (Vienna).
 It will explore the potentials as well as the limitations of digital technologies in the ongoing effort to preserve, analyze and communicate historical evidence of the Holocaust, and in particular audiovisual records.

 The project focuses on filmic records produced by Allied forces and relating to the discovery of Nazi concentration camps and other atrocity sites.
 Although these films only capture a certain aspect of the Holocaust, some of their images have become canonical.
 Due to the scarcity of visual records a few images, often presented out of context, have shaped our collective imaginary of the Holocaust.
 In the course of the project these historical films, which currently are dispersed across archival institutions in the US, Great Britain, Russia and other former Soviet Republics, will be aggregated, digitized, analyzed and annotated.
 The resulting digital repository will allow researchers to dynamically link film images with photographs, text-based documents and oral histories, as well as with images from subsequent filmic representations of the Holocaust.